teamrabu/rabu-schedule/readme.txt

 Top-level directory structure:
  - src: Source code
+ - lib: Files used at runtime by source code
- - bin: Files used by automated build scripts
+ - build: Files used by automated build scripts
- - lib: Files referenced by source code
  - spikes: Non-production experiments
- - tools: Tools used in development, but not used by any automated scripts.